rwreynolds/Heart-Portal-Main/Nutrition-Database/USER_GUIDE.md

 3. API key is automatically saved for future sessions

 ### Method 2: Environment Variables
-Create a `.env` file in the API-manager directory:
+Create a `.env` file in the Nutrition-Database directory:
 ```env
 USDA_API_KEY=your_api_key_here
 ```